-FMC4X, FMC4P, WATC and WAMC Fan Coils are designed for horizontal orientation and are suitable for ceiling installations in conditioned space.
-These units are available with field-installed electric heat, and are used indoors as the fan coil for split-system heat pumps or air conditioners.
-The FMC4P and WAMC models use a refrigerant piston metering device and are available in 18,000 through 36,000 Btuh nominal cooling capacities.
-The FMC4X and WATC models have a factory-installed TXV and are available in 18,000 through 30,000 Btuh nominal cooling capacities.
-All units utilize a 3-speed PSC motor.
+FMU4P Fan Coils are designed for horizontal orientation and are suitable for ceiling installations.
+The FMU4P is available with field-installed electric heat.
+Units are used indoors as the fan coil for split-system heat pumps or air conditioners.
+Units are available in 18,000 through 36,000 Btuh nominal cooling capacities.